 “I realized that without an education, not only could I not provide for my daughters properly but that they would not be as well prepared to pursue their dreams as they grow,” she explained.
 “By obtaining an education for myself, it will serve to enrich their lives by way of example and opportunity.
 I can show my children how to be independent and strong and that if you put your mind to something and truly believe in yourself, no dream is too big.”

 As Wieworka describes it, she put on her “big-girl pants” and started to research schools, discovering that College of DuPage has the best Diagnostic Medical Imaging - Sonography program in the area.

 “From there I just kept putting one foot in front of the other, baby steps if you will, and two years later after all my general requirements had been met I was accepted into the DMIS program,” she said.

-Helping her with the financial aspect of attending school was two scholarships that Wieworka received in 2012: the Rotary Club of Naperville Downtown Scholarship and the BethAnn Morgese Scholarship.
+Helping her with the financial aspect of attending school were two scholarships that Wieworka received: the Rotary Club of Naperville Downtown Scholarship and the BethAnn Morgese Scholarship.

-"Once I had been accepted into the DMIS program, figuring out how to pay for the additional expense of classes would be daunting task.
-I never in a million years thought I would be awarded scholarships but I figured that it could not hurt to try," she said.
-"Receiving these scholarships not only has helped me get one step closer to my goals but is also giving my children the chance to see what it means to work hard for something that is important to them.
+“Once I had been accepted into the DMIS program, figuring out how to pay for the additional expense of classes was a daunting task.
+I never in a million years thought I would be awarded scholarships but I figured that it could not hurt to try,” she said.
+“Receiving these scholarships not only helped me get one step closer to my goals but also gave my children the chance to see what it means to work hard for something that is important to them.

 “Although receiving these scholarships put me at a loss for words and made me eternally grateful to those who made this opportunity possible, I must say that the chance to meet the wonderful people who funded the scholarships at the College’s Scholarship Reception was an amazing experience.
 I can’t thank them enough.
 To know that complete strangers have so much faith in me that they are willing to help fund my education brought me to tears.”